dreww/help.github.com/_posts/2008-03-03-remove-sensitive-data.markdown

  1 files changed, 1 insertions(+), 0 deletions(-)
 </pre>

 This would be a good time to double-check that you've removed everything that you wanted to from the history.
-Note that `git filter-branch` only works on one branch at a time, so you may need to perform the cleanup on other branches as well.
-This could be problematic if the branch has a complex merge history.
-If we're happy with the state of the repo, we need to force-push the changes to overwrite the remote repo.
+If you're happy with the state of the repo, you need to force-push the changes to overwrite the remote repo.

 <pre class="terminal">
 tekkub@iSenberg ~/tmp/github-gem master